Information for Mathematics Students

 The Mathematics Major

 In the mathematics major, each student's course of study is designed to provide an introduction to the basic areas of mathematics, an acquaintance with computer programming and computer science, and to provide the technical tools that will be useful later in a career.
 This course of study is planned in consultation with the student's faculty advisor, and the department's advisory committee (DADCOM).
 Through small upper-level classes and activities run by the Math Club, majors have close contact with the faculty.
-There is also a Math-Econ major, designed especially for students who plan to go to graduate school in economics.

 Advanced undergraduates may enroll in graduate courses.
 Interested students should inquire about the combined B.A./M.A. and B.A./Ph.D. programs.
 The department offers Master's degree programs in both Mathematics and Computer Science and the Ph.
 D. degree program in Mathematics.
 In addition, the department offers three routes to honors in mathematics: examination, thesis, or coursework.
 The last two routes require a presentation to the faculty.